infobip/infobip-api-csharp-client/README.md

     }
 ```
 #### Two-Factor Authentication (2FA)
-For 2FA quick start guide please check [these examples](two-factor-authentication.md).
+For the 2FA quick start guide please check [these examples](two-factor-authentication.md).

 #### Send email
-For send email quick start guide please check [these examples](email.md).
+For the send email quick start guide please check [these examples](email.md).

 #### Moments
-For Flow & Forms quick start guide please check [these examples](moments.md).
+For the Flow & Forms quick start guide please check [these examples](moments.md).

+## Versioning

+This project follows a pragmatic Semantic Versioning approach.
+For full details on how versions are managed, please see our [Versioning guide][versioning].

 ## Ask for help

-Feel free to open issues on the repository for any issue or feature request.
+Feel free to open an issue on the repository if you see any problem or want to request a feature.
 Check the `CONTRIBUTING` [file][contributing] for details about contributions - in short, we will not merge any pull requests since this code is auto-generated.

-However, if you find something that requires our imminent attention feel free to contact us @ [support@infobip.com](mailto:support@infobip.com).
+However, if you find something that requires our immediate attention, feel free to contact us @ [support@infobip.com](mailto:support@infobip.com).
 [apidocs]: https://www.infobip.com/docs/api
 [freetrial]: https://www.infobip.com/docs/essentials/getting-started/free-trial
 [signup]: https://www.infobip.com/signup